 - 7.1 The scope of Internal Auditing encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of risk management, governance, and control arrangements. - 7.2 Internal Audit must complete sufficient work to allow an Annual Assurance Report to be presented to each Audit Committee.
-This report provides an annual, overall, opinion on the adequacy of arrangements for risk management, governance, and control, and informs each Council's Annual Governance Statement. - 7.3 The Annual Assurance Report will be based on the outcomes of the risk based assignments set out in each Council's Annual Internal Audit Plan. - 7.4 As required by PSIAS, the Annual Internal Audit Plan is developed taking account of key financial and other risks.
-This is done by: - reviewing high and medium risks; - consulting with senior managers; and - considering previous Internal Audit reports and other independent review activities. - 7.5 For each individual assignment, Internal Audit will develop a Terms of Reference and agree this with the relevant managers.
-Assignments are carried out using a risk based approach, taking account of the objectives of the activity being reviewed, risks to that activity, and the adequacy of existing risk management, governance, and control arrangements. - 7.6 Internal Audit will develop and document work programs for each assignment, setting out the approach to be taken for identifying, analysing, evaluating, and documenting information.
+This report provides an annual, overall, opinion on the adequacy of arrangements for risk management, governance, and control, and informs each Council's Annual Governance Statement.

+- 7.3 The Annual Assurance Report will be based on the outcomes of the risk based assignments set out in each Council's Annual Internal Audit Plan. - 7.4 As required by PSIAS, the Annual Internal Audit Plan is developed taking account of key financial and other risks.
+This is done by: - reviewing high and medium risks; - consulting with senior managers; and - considering previous Internal Audit reports and other independent review activities. - 7.5 For each individual audit review, Internal Audit will develop a Terms of Reference and agree this with the relevant managers.
+Assignments are carried out using a risk based approach, taking account of the objectives of the activity being reviewed, risks to that activity, and the adequacy of existing risk management, governance, and control arrangements. - 7.6 Internal Audit will develop and document work programs for each audit, setting out the approach to be taken for identifying, analysing, evaluating, and documenting information.
 A detailed electronic file will be kept as a record of work undertaken.
-This will be done in line with the standards set out in the Internal Audit Manual.

-7.7 Matters arising from each assignment will be reported to management in the form of a draft report.
+This will be done in line with the standards set out in the Internal Audit Manual. - 7.7 Matters arising from each audit will be reported to management in the form of a draft report.
 Each report will be reviewed by the Internal Audit Manager prior to issue, and will include a statement on the level of assurance that can be provided, as well as an action plan setting out any recommendations.
-The overall assurance will be provided in line with the definitions set out:
+The report and completed Action Plan will form the final record of each audit.